Skip to main content

 KeyDescriptionRequired

 token_typeType of token that needs to be validated.
-It can be one of access_token, refresh_token or id_tokentrue
+One of access_token, refresh_token, id_token.true

-rolesArray of roles to validate jwt token forfalse
+rolesArray of roles to validate the JWT token forfalse

 It returns ValidateJWTTokenResponse type with the following keys.